Reliability vs. Validity in Research | Difference, Types and Examples

 Where to write about reliability and validity in a thesis

-It’s appropriate to discuss reliability and validity in various sections of your thesis or dissertation.
+It’s appropriate to discuss reliability and validity in various sections of your thesis or dissertation or research paper.
 Showing that you have taken them into account in planning your research and interpreting the results makes your work more credible and trustworthy.

 |What have other researchers done to devise and improve methods that are reliable and valid?